 Manually linking your bank account to financial services apps can be a hassle.
-Conveniently, there are FinTech companies like Plaid that offers to do that for you.
+Conveniently, there are FinTech companies like Plaid that offer a secure connection to your bank account for financial services apps.
 But is Plaid safe?
 Should you use them to connect to your financial institution?
 Here’s what you need to know.

 Financial technology has become an integral part of our lives.
 In fact, if you’ve connected your financial accounts to any other kind of service, chances are you’ve used Plaid.